lareishalewis/Portfolio2/README.md

 Originally completed as a guided SQL project and later revisited and expanded to strengthen my SQL and analytical reasoning skills.

-During the project refresh, I identified an incomplete database import, reloaded and validated the full 2,361-record dataset, strengthened the data-cleaning process, and performed exploratory analysis using aggregations, CTEs, window functions, ranking, and conditional logic.
+During the project refresh, I identified an incomplete database import, reloaded and validated the full 2,361 record dataset, strengthened the data cleaning process, and performed exploratory analysis using aggregations, CTEs, window functions, ranking, and conditional logic.

-I also added original analysis of industry layoff trends and investigated the structure of the funding data to avoid double-counting cumulative funding values.
+I also added original analysis of industry layoff trends and investigated the structure of the funding data to avoid double counting cumulative funding values.

 [View Project](01_SQL_Layoffs_Project/)